WasatchPhotonics/Wasatch.VCPP/README.md

 ## Discussion

-All of this boils down to this well-documented caveat that DLLs should only export a C API, and not use C++ types, classes, templates, STL etc:
+The key takeaway for robust C++ DLL design is that DLLs should only export a "flattened" C API, and not use C++ types, classes, templates, STL etc:

 - https://stackoverflow.com/a/22797419/11615696

-That necessity impelled the creation of WasatchVCPPWrapper.h, which boils the API down to a "flat" C interface.
+That requirement drove the creation of WasatchVCPPWrapper.h, which provides a fully flattened, C-compatible interface.
 However, it's not much fun calling C libraries from C++, which led to the creation of WasatchVCPPProxy.

 If you are calling the pre-compiled DLL and .lib provided in our distribution, you can use either WasatchVCPPWrapper.h or WasatchVCPPProxy to access the DLL